-4 Ways to Compare Data Sets in Excel
+4 Ways to Compare Datasets in Excel Using Power Query

 Comparing two data sets in Excel is quite easy using Power Query and the Merge operation.
 The Merge operation can perform inner and outer join operations on your data.
 This article will explain the different types of operations.

 I will use the list of countries from Wikipedia. the link to the exact page is provided below.
 I will show how to import this data using Excel tools.
 A second list of countries will be used from the WorldMeter site which we will also download using Excel using the link below.

 Let’s start with the Wikipedia list.
 Follow these steps to retrieve the list from the Wikipedia page

 - From Excel Data tab, select “From Web” in the “Get & Transform Data” group